Dayanand-MK/ENHANCED-REAL-TIME-SENTIMENT-DETECTION-AND-GENDER-IDENTIFICATION-USING-DEEP-LEARNING/Program Files/README.md

 # 😊 Deep Emotion Recognition

 This project focuses on **Deep Learning-based Emotion Recognition**.
 Using deep neural networks and computer vision techniques, it detects human emotions from images and videos.
-The system leverages facial recognition with **Haar Cascade** and classifies emotions with a pre-trained deep learning model.
+The system leverages facial recognition with **Haar Cascade** and classifies emotions with a deep learning model.

 ## 🚀 Project Overview